MDindar/GitCheatSheet/README.md

 1.5   git config --global --remove-section user.name
 1.6   git config --global --remove-section user.email
 ```
-In case it didn't worked you can use this command
+In case it didn't work you can use this command

 ```
 1.7  git config --global --unset-all user.name